martinchooooooo/devops-lab/DIARY.md

 * Ran the aws-vpc.template formation with two AZ’s, in us-west-2a and us-west-2b, and with private subnets also being created (because we’ll use them later on for the extra credit tasks)

+## Lets Encrypt Everything

+- Found a nice guide for getting self-signed certs for Load balancers [link](https://medium.com/@chamilad/adding-a-self-signed-ssl-certificate-to-aws-acm-88a123a04301)
+- Interestingly unable to use AWS::CertificateManager::Certificate as a parameter to CloudFormation.
+According to some documentation it's only available for public Certs that have been verified by email.
+So what I do is pass in the CRN as a string in CloudFormation parameter.
+- We'll do the redirecting in Apache itself, allowing traffic to come from ELB straight through to our webservers on both 80 and 443

+### Issues encountered

+- Wasn't able to get my self signed certs into ACM, because I hadn't put in a FQDN.
+To check if they are properly uploaded, use the AWS cli `aws acm list-certificates`.
+Although they may appear in the web console, it doesn't count unless they appear in the cli output.